 - The lines in the screws in the switchplates in my house have to be slanted the same way.

-- If the ice in my glass came from an ice tray that wasn’t covered, I have to rinse the ice first, or “pre-crack” it.
-(However, I don’t use ice at home anymore except to freeze coffee to make frappuccinos.)
+- If the ice in my glass came from an ice tray that wasn’t covered, I have to rinse the ice, or “pre-crack” it, first.
+(Now, I don’t even bother with ice; I just put my drink in the freezer and set the oven timer on to make sure my Coca-Cola doesn’t explode).

 Whether or not I fall in love with the characters determines whether I will keep a book or give it away.
-That is why I have kept my Linda Hall books (whose characters are offbeat and complex) and not Mary Higgins Clark’s (whose protagonists are often bland).
+That is why I have kept my Linda Hall books (whose characters are offbeat and complex) and not Mary Higgins Clark’s (whose protagonists are often bland without flaws; they also all seem to like linguini with clams sauce, too).

 All of my protagonists are different incarnations of me, even though all my “heroines” (as they refer to them in the romance world) are very different people.
 I am a puzzle, of which there are many pieces.
 Everyone has layers, and to keep characters interesting, we have to create characters as much, so they become real people in our minds.
 There is a fine line between adding a layer to a character and having them act “out of character,” which makes one no longer seem real.